Saaifbanday/Docs-Test-Amplify/Writerside/topics/Activating-Licenses.md

 ![email-after-payment](screenshots/email-after-payment.png){ width="700" }{ border-effect="rounded" }

-2. Upon receiving the email, the user should log in to the portal using the provided credentials to access their account.
+2. Upon receiving the email, the user should log in to the LicenseSpring Dashboard using the provided credentials to manage their license and access account details.

 ![Dashboard](screenshots/Dashboard.png){ width="700" }{ border-effect="rounded" }

-3. Once logged in, the user will find the license issued to the email address used during payment.
+3. Once logged into the LicenseSpring Dashboard, the user can access the details of the license issued to their registered email ID.

 ![order-details](screenshots/order-details.png){ width="700" }{ border-effect="rounded" }